-- 5.2.2 Amido Black may be applied to evidence either by using a spray bottle or by dipping the evidence.
-Completely cover the target area and allow to develop for approximately three (3) to five (5) minutes.
-Rinse item with tap water to remove any excess reagent after development. - 5.3 Standards and Controls N/A - 5.4 Calibration N/A - 5.5 Sampling N/A - 5.6 Calculations N/A - 5.7 Uncertainty of Measurement N/A - 6.0 Limitations Amido Black may stain lighter background surfaces. - 6.1 Amido Black will not detect the normal constituents of latent impressions; therefore, Amido Black must be used in sequence with other processing techniques.
+- 5.3 Standards and Controls N/A - 5.4 Calibration N/A - 5.5 Sampling N/A - 5.6 Calculations N/A - 5.7 Uncertainty of Measurement N/A - 6.0 Limitations Amido Black may stain lighter background surfaces. - 6.1 Amido Black will not detect the normal constituents of latent impressions; therefore, Amido Black must be used in sequence with other processing techniques.
 It is essential to develop any traditional latent impressions prior to treatment with Amido Black.
-Careful treatment with powders before Amido Black will not interfere with Amido Black Processing.
+Careful treatment with powders before the application of Amido Black will not interfere with its process.
 Ninhydrin, if used, must precede the application of Amido Black. - 6.2 Some impressions in blood on porous surfaces such as paper or cardboard may be improved by using Physical Developer after the application of Amido Black.
 Washing the item in a warm detergent solution after the Physical Developer treatment will reduce the Amido Black background staining.
 Use one (1) mL of Tergitol 7 per liter of distilled water at 50 °C, if the item of evidence will withstand this temperature.
-Wash the item until the background stain is reduced to acceptable levels. - 6.3 Amido Black solution may be kept indefinitely in a dark, shatter proof container. - 7.0 Safety Amido Black shall be used only in a well ventilated area such as a fume hood.
+Wash the item until the background stain is reduced to maximize observational data. - 6.3 Amido Black solution may be kept indefinitely in a dark, shatter proof container. - 7.0 Safety Amido Black shall be used only in a well ventilated area such as a fume hood.
 The glacial acetic acid and formic acid in the solution may be corrosive.
-Eye protection shall be worn when preparing and transporting the reagent, and when processing items with the solution. - 7.1 This solution may also be used at crime scenes provided that proper safety precautions are applied; however, only use in well ventilated areas or utilize a fan to remove the fumes produced. - 8.0 References
+Eye protection shall be worn when preparing and transporting the reagent, and when processing items with the solution. - 7.1 This solution may also be used at crime scenes provided that proper safety precautions are applied.

+8.0 References